wanghaisheng/responsive-landing-page-starter/content/blog/en/technical-guide-for-us-short-code-api-deprecation.md

 If you were a Vonage customer using your 2FA template using the USSC API, you might be able to customize a template using the Verify API.
 Please review our [Verify documentation](https://developer.nexmo.com/api/verify/templates/curl) to understand the template requirements.

-## How can I register templates to use in my SMS messages?
+## How Can I Register Templates To Use in My Sms Messages?

 US Shared Short Code API has functionality in the dashboard to register templates for using different alert types, such as alerts, marketing or 2-factor authentication.
 This feature is no longer available, and you will need to build these templates within your project.

-## Any other information
+## Any Other Information

 For further information on using the Verify API, you can find all of the information required on the [Developer Dashboard](https://developer.nexmo.com/messaging/sms/overview).